edwardguil/Aceleron/README.md

 ## Installation
 ### C++
-Requires CUDA version 10.0, C++11 or greater and appropriate compiler
+Requires CUDA version 10.0, C++11 or greater and appropriate compiler (g++)
 1) Clone repo
 2) Cd to C++ dir
 3) Run "make" in terminal
 4) Run "./driver 1000" for demonstration of the serial implementation
-5) Run "./driver 1000" for demonstration of the parallel implementation
+5) Run "./driverp 1000" for demonstration of the parallel implementation

 ### Python
 1) Clone repo